CREATE-ROCKET/GroundSoftware/README.md

 To install, download the application from [Release](https://github.com/CREATE-ROCKET/GroundSoftware/releases/latest)

+- `GroundSoftware-amd64-installer.exe` is for Windows.
+- `wailsTest` is for Linux.

 If you create a 'log' directory in the same directory as the application, log files will be generated within it.
 Each log file is unique to each application launch.

 ## How to Use